Language

 If you’re travelling domestically, make sure you arrive at the airport one hour prior to departure if you’ve only got hand-luggage, and 2 hours prior if you’re checking-in bags.

 For international flights, arrive 3 hours prior unless your airline says otherwise.
-And, if you are heading overseas, remember you can only take 100mls of liquid through security.
+If you are heading overseas, remember you can only take 100mls of liquid through security.

 If you have any questions regarding travelling rules, please visit the TravelSECURE website or contact your airline directly.